Safe Sedation Dentist Serving Northampton, Amherst & Greenfield

-When it comes to caring for children, our pediatric specialists in Northampton and Amherst, MA always make comfort a priority.
+When it comes to caring for children, our pediatric specialists in Northampton, Amherst and Greenfield, MA always make comfort a priority.
 Anxiety is a common problem among little ones, as is overstimulation and outright fear.
 Thankfully, our sedation dentistry services can make a big difference, helping patients feel relaxed and at ease as we take care of their teeth and gums.
 Other options are available if needed to ensure that their experience is as ideal and pain-free as possible.
-Dr. Tremblay and Dr. Yang want to see your child smiling big as they leave Northampton Pediatric Dentistry!
+Dr. Tremblay, Dr. Yang, and Dr. Sheraz want to see your child smiling big as they leave Northampton Pediatric Dentistry!

 Nitrous oxide is a very safe sedation option, and it’s well-proven to help patients of all ages feel more relaxed and content as their oral treatment is performed.
 We’ll administer the gas to your son or daughter through a nasal mask, gauging their reaction at all times so that we can confirm they’re at ease.
 In addition to producing warm feelings, nitrous oxide should also reduce their gag reflex and help them stay still for a long period of time.

 One of the best benefits of using nitrous oxide is that the effects wear off within minutes, allowing you and your child to resume regular activities with virtually no downtime.